Welcome to Columbia College Chicago’s Catalog

 Request Information from the Admissions Office

 Columbia College Chicago complies with all local, state, and federal laws and regulations concerning civil rights.
-Columbia College Admission and practices of the College are free of any discrimination based on age, race, color, creed, sex, religion, handicap, disability, sexual orientation, and national or ethnic origin.
+Columbia College Chicago does not discriminate in its admissions, employment, housing, services, or in the education courses or programs that it operates based on age, gender, race, color, ethnicity, religion, national origin, disability, sexual orientation, gender identity or expression, or any other protected class.